zkmkarlsruhe/lidar/README.md

 # Installation

 lidartool, lidaradmin and lidarnode provide install scripts, which install required packages if needed.
-Please execute them as normal user and enter the admin password when required.
+Please execute them as normal user and enter the admin password when asked for.

 ## Set up Single Computer Configuration